Kinshasa: History

+In pre-colonial times, the area was inhabited by two trading centres, Ntamo and Ntsaasa, which were part of the Tio Kingdom.

 The city was established as a trading post by Henry Morton Stanley in 1881.
-It was named Léopoldville in honour of King Leopold II of the Belgians, who controlled the Congo Free State, the vast territory that is now the Democratic Republic of the Congo, not as a colony but as a private property.
+It was named Léopoldville in honor of Stanley's employer King Leopold II of the Belgians.
+He would then proceed to take control of most of the Congo Basin as the Congo Free State, not as a colony but as his private property.
 The post flourished as the first navigable port on the Congo River above Livingstone Falls, a series of rapids over 300 km below Leopoldville.
 At first, all goods arriving by sea or being sent by sea had to be carried by porters between Léopoldville and Matadi, the port below the rapids and 150 km from the coast.
 The completion of the Matadi-Kinshasa portage railway, in 1898, provided an alternative route around the rapids and sparked the rapid development of Léopoldville.
 In 1914, a pipeline was installed so that crude oil could be transported from Matadi to the upriver steamers in Leopoldville.
-By 1923, the city was elevated to capital of the Belgian Congo, replacing the town of Boma in the Congo estuary.
-The town, nicknamed "Léo" or "Leopold", became a commercial centre and grew rapidly during the colonial period.
+By 1923, the city was elevated to capital of the Belgian Congo, replacing the town of Boma in the Congo estuary, pursuant to the Royal Decree of 1 July 1923, countersigned by the Minister of the Colonies, Louis Franc.
+This transition, finalized in 1929, led to the development of a new administrative quartier located between Kinshasa, then emerging as a major commercial center, and Léopoldville-West, a preexisting settlement.
+The selected site was named Kalina (now Gombe) and developed as the colonial administrative center.
+Before this, Léopoldville was designated an "urban district", encompassing exclusively the communes of Kintambo and the current Gombe, which burgeoned around Ngaliema Bay.
+Then the communes of Kinshasa, Barumbu, and Lingwala emerged.
+In the 1930s, these communes predominantly housed employees of Chanic, Filtisaf, and Utex Africa.

+In 1941, legislative ordinance n°293/AIMO of 25 June 1941, conferred Kinshasa the status of a city and established an Urban Committee (Comité Urbain), with an allocated area of 5,000 hectares and a population of 53,000.
+Concurrently, it became the colony's capital, the Congo-Kasaï Province's capital, and the Moyen Congo district.
+The city was demarcated into two zones: the urban zone, comprising Léo II, Léo-Ouest, Kalina, Léo-I, or Léo-Est, and Ndolo; and the indigenous zone to the south.
+The urban populace swelled in 1945 with the cessation of forced labor, facilitating the influx of native Africans from rural regions.
+Léopoldville then became predominantly inhabited by the Bakongo ethnic group.